 - In the MLA style, the location refers to where you found your source (e.g. the link to a website or the page number of an article).
 It is not a geographical location!

 If your source is from a library database, you have to indicate a location two times as you are looking at multiple containers.

-- As a general rule, follow the format for “Part of a print work.”
+- As a general rule, follow the format for “Part of a print work” found below.

-- With an essay in an eBook, or an article in a journal, the location associated with your first container (the eBook or the journal) will be the page number of the first page of the article and the last page separated by a hyphen.
+- With an essay in an eBook or an article in a journal, the location associated with your first container (the eBook or the journal) will be the page number of the first page of the article and the last page separated by a hyphen.
 Write “p.” for one page or “pp.” for multiple pages.

 - If your source appears on non-consecutive pages (for instance if an article starts on page 1 but only continues on page 6), write the number of the first page followed by a +.

 - If your source was found in an online database, the location associated to your 2nd container (the database) is the DOI, which is an identifying number that functions like a link.
 Make sure your DOI is formatted like a URL, beginning with: